billwear/maas-rad/originals/maas-image-builder-deb-2-7-ui-2857.md

 * <a href="#bwi">create Windows images</a>
 * <a href="#doci">create other kinds of custom images</a>

-You can customize most images as much or as little as you wish, then use them to commission machines with MAAS.
+You can customise most images as much or as little as you wish, then use them to commission machines with MAAS.

 <a name="imib"><h3>Install MAAS Image Builder</h3></a>